A Review of Searches for Evidence of Tachyons: Abstract

 \section{Abstract}

 Here we review searches for empirical evidence for the existence of tachyons, superluminal particles having $m^2<0.$ The review considers searches for new particles that might be tachyons, as well as evidence that neutrinos are tachyons from data which may have been gathered for other purposes.
+Much of the second half of the paper is devoted to the $3+3$ neutrino model including a tachyonic mass state, which has empirical support from a variety of areas.
+Although this is primarily a review article, it contains several new identified results.